Scientific Name: Ranavirus sp. and Batrachochytruim dendrobatidis

 How Can We Stop Them?

-To stop the spread of amphibian diseases, do not release cold-blooded animals like amphibians, reptiles, or fish into the wild.
+To stop the spread of amphibian disease, do not release cold-blooded animals like amphibians, reptiles, or fish into the wild.
 Thoroughly clean and dry all wet or muddy footwear before travelling elsewhere, as amphibian chytrid funguses may be transported in mud or water.

 What Are Their Characteristics?